Indian reserve

 In Canada, an Indian reserve (réserve indienne) (Note: Indian is used here because of the historical nature of the article and the precision of the name, as with Indian hospital.
 It was, and continues to be, used by government officials, Indigenous peoples and historians while referencing the school system.
 The use of the name also provides relevant context about the era in which the system was established, specifically one in which Indigenous peoples in Canada were homogeneously referred to as Indians rather than by language that distinguishes First Nations, Inuit and Métis peoples.
-Use of Indian is limited throughout the article to proper nouns and references to government legislation.) or First Nations reserve (réserve des premières nations) is defined by the Indian Act as a "tract of land, the legal title to which is vested in Her Majesty, that has been set apart by Her Majesty for the use and benefit of a band."
+Use of Indian is limited throughout the article to proper nouns and references to government legislation.) or First Nations reserve (réserve des premières nations) is defined by the Indian Act as a "tract of land, the legal title to which is vested in His Majesty, that has been set apart by His Majesty for the use and benefit of a band."

 Reserves are areas set aside for First Nations, one of the major groupings of Indigenous peoples in Canada, after a contract with the Canadian state ("the Crown"), and are not to be confused with Indigenous peoples' claims to ancestral lands under Aboriginal title.

 Demographics

-Canada has designated 3,394 reserves for over 600 First Nations, as per the federal publication "Registered Indian Population by Sex and Residence, Indian Status is granted to members of a registered band who are eligible to live on these reserves.
+Canada has designated 3,394 reserves for over 600 First Nations, as per the federal publication "Registered Indian Population by Sex and Residence," Indian Status is granted to members of a registered band who are eligible to live on these reserves.
 By 2020, reserves provided shelter for approximately half of these band members.

 Many reserves have no resident population, such as the Kainai Nation (Blood) which has Blood 148 (population 4,572 at the 2021 census), and Blood 148A (population 0 at the 2021 census).
 Typically they are small, remote, non-contiguous pieces of land, a fact which has led many to be abandoned, or used only seasonally (as a trapping territory, for example).
 Statistics Canada counts only those reserves which are populated (or potentially populated) as "subdivisions" for the purpose of the national census.

 At the 2021 Canadian census there were over 3,200 reserves across the country.
 Of these, 992 were census subdivisions, including 73 that had been added and 28 that had been removed since the 2016 census.
 Some reserves that were originally rural were gradually surrounded by urban development.
 Montreal, Vancouver and Calgary are examples of cities with urban Indian reserves.